 The Sensitive Fern, or Onoclea sensibilis, grows to a height of up to 23 inches, just under two feet tall with the same spread.
 It spreads well and typically is a low maintenance fern.
 It is a hardy plant despite its name of “sensitive.”

 It was named sensitive because of the fronds that wither upon a frost.
 This fern does best in full sun to partial shade, with soil that is a bit acidic.
 If this fern needs to be propagated it will need to have the rhizomes divided, preferably in the spring.

 New York Fern (Parathelypteris noveboracensis)

 The New York Fern, or Thelypteris noveboracensis, reaches a height of two feet tall and spreads to two feet wide as well.
 It is a slow grower but has an easier transplant than most ferns.
 It has gently tapered fronds that are typically seen in moist woody environments.
 This is one of the deer resistant ferns.
 Plant this one in full to partial shade and a bit acidic soil.
 This one can also handle a neutral pH soil.
 To divide and propagate this fern, just separate the root ball.

 These three selections are going to give you completely different focal points in the landscape, where the eye is drawn to the fragile nature of a fern.
 It is a good plant to put between spots in the garden where one would like foliage to accent a flower or decorative plant.
+Green landscape, and gardens with a range of plants could also be found at Park view villas Multan raod lahore , which is eco-friendly and taken care of professionally.
 All three are good choices for this with their height staying lower to the ground.

 If you want to learn more about fern types, check out this post from Farm Food Family